martinpfannemueller/REACT/README.md

 📦REACT
  ┣ 📂bndtools: Contains Bndtools workspace
  ┃ ┣ 📂ALElement
- ┃ ┃ ┣ 📜REACT.bndrun: Run Configuration for running REACT inside the IDE with dummy example ┃ ┃ ┣ 📜REACT.bndrun: Run Configuration for running REACT inside the IDE ┃ ┃ ┣ 📜REACT_Export.bndrun: Run Configuration for exporting REACT as a jar
+ ┃ ┃ ┣ 📜REACT_Example.bndrun: Run Configuration for running REACT inside the IDE with dummy example ┃ ┃ ┣ 📜REACT.bndrun: Run Configuration for running REACT inside the IDE ┃ ┃ ┣ 📜REACT_Export.bndrun: Run Configuration for exporting REACT as a jar
  ┃ ┃ ┣ 📜REACT_only_Knowledge.bndrun: Run Configuration for running the knowledge inside the IDE